Sky Glass is a QLED TV with Sky Q built in – and it’s coming soon

 Unlike most televisions, Sky Glass will be sold via a subscription with the company’s services in tow, giving you access to its Sky Cinema, Entertainment and / or Sports packages (as well as third-part paid-for add-on channels).

-Coming to the UK from the 18th of October, it'll be sold on subscription, with prices starting at £13 a month.
+Coming to the UK from the 18th of October, it'll also sold on subscription, with prices starting at £13 a month for the 43-inch version, £17 for the 55-inch, and £21 for the 65-inch.
+Add-ons and different channel packages can be stacked on these pricing tiers however.

+And, as the TV technology changes over time, you'll be able to trade the TV in back to Sky for newer models as they become available.
+All TVs come with a two-year warranty.

+A separate package, "Whole Home Sky" will come with an additional puck, which will let you carry the Sky Glass interface over onto a second TV that you may have in your home.

 Is a Sky Glass TV worth it?